ryanallen/articles/markdown/UXPin/app-design-process.md

 Finding SME's may seem daunting, as it involves networking and meeting new people, which isn't an easy thing for many people to do.
 The reality however is that it tends to be a pretty simple and straight-forward process.
 It typically starts by letting your social circle know you are looking for, say, a psychologist who is interested in talking about stress, and cross your fingers that someone knows someone.
 Next is researching and stalking experts in a field, which usually involves sending a few messages on twitter or linkedin.
 Finally we will find and hire professional and pay them for the interview, though most of the time you won't have to go this far.
 It is pretty rare that I have to resort to paying someone.
 I've found that most professionals are happy to talk about topics they are passionate about to someone willing to listen for free.

 ###How to Interview Experts
 This is a fun topic that everyone has different opinions on.
 Some friends of mine like to conduct their interviews in a very rigorous manner, with lists and very specific questions they want answers to.
 Others I know like to just wing the entire interview and just 'see what happens'.
 I personally find myself somewhere in the middle.
-I prepare a few questions I want answers to but allow enough freedom in the conversation to explore topics that may appear to have no relevance until reviewing the video back later.
+I prepare a few questions I want answers to but allow enough freedom in the conversation to explore new avenues once they arise.

 A few general rules I try to follow are: